laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 After login, **verify your identity** by entering the verification code provided via the mobile application.

-For specific guidance regarding the verification step check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+For specific guidance regarding the verification step, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595830-ab5fdb80-d071-11eb-8eee-d90db85aa7ad.png">